Uninterpretable-Evolving-Blackbox/askVEPai/work/research/reprompting_proposal.md

-**The question is scored on what the user stated, not on what we assumed for them.** Because §3 guesses *both* variant sizes, gnomAD-SV — GRCh38-only — is switched on for almost every query, and scoring the filled tuple would raise the assembly question on 42 of the 78 ablations against 32 for the stated one.
+**The question is scored on what the user stated, not on what we assumed for them.** Because §3 guesses *both* variant sizes, gnomAD-SV — GRCh38-only — is switched on for almost every query, and scoring the filled tuple would raise the assembly question on 40 of the 78 ablations against 34 for the stated one.
 That follows the same asymmetry the whole policy rests on: an option we added is a column the user can ignore and is not worth a question, while an option their own words called for is.
-Suppressed for non-human queries, whose options are gated on species long before a build could matter, and for a query that described no analysis at all. [unverified — 42/32 come from a scoring alternative not exposed by `ask_rate.py`; the shipped run reports 34 assembly questions.]
+Suppressed for non-human queries, whose options are gated on species long before a build could matter, and for a query that described no analysis at all.

-### Why `origin` is asked-by-others rather than by-us
+### Why `origin` is asked-by-others rather than by-us GONE IF WE ASSUME GRCh38 `[assembly-default pending]`

 `origin` failed the guessing conditions less badly than `analysis_goal`: it does lose REC options under silence (0.35 on average, 6 of 20 queries), but being wrong the other way is cheap and